-- Statement of Goals which outlines your reason for seeking a master's degree with a specific focus on the career to which you aspire; your interests; and your academic and job-related experiences that are relevant to the program.
+- Statement of Goals that outlines your reason for seeking a master's degree with a specific focus on the career to which you aspire; your interests; and your academic and job-related experiences that are relevant to the program.

 - Two Letters of Reference submitted by standard mail [pdf].
 Letters of Reference should be obtained from those who can provide insight into the applicant's academic competence such as college/university faculty.

 - Professional resume

 The above documents should be mailed to the following address: